minicomp/ed/documentation.md

 $ git clone https://github.com/elotroalex/ed.git
 ~~~

-At this point you should navigate inside your project folder and stay there until further notice:
+At this point you should navigate inside your Ed project folder and stay there until further notice:

 ~~~ bash
 $ cd ed
 ~~~

 Jekyll is a Ruby gem (Ruby's name for software packages).
 Besides Jekyll, Ed needs another gem to run: jekyll-scholar.
-I have provided a `Gemfile` that allows you to install the right versions of jekyll and jekyll-scholar.
+I have provided a `Gemfile` that allows you to install the versions of jekyll and jekyll-scholar that I used to create Ed.
 Before you can use this `Gemfile`, you need to setup the right Ruby environment for Ed to run smoothly.
 The best way to ensure you have the right environment is to use Ruby Version Manager, or [rvm](https://rvm.io/), and the latest stable version of Ruby.
 To install rvm *and* a recent version of Ruby at the same time, enter the following two lines into your terminal:

 ~~~ bash
 $ gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3